dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 However, we are positioned to root out people who are using government as a tool for their own self interests as well as those who would see America burn in economic ruin if BANC ever came to be.
-Best of all, against all odds and despite the starkly contrast of our current reality, the American people are more ready than ever to come together.
+Best of all, against all odds and despite our starkly contrasting current reality, the American people are more ready than ever to come together.
 It might not seem this way now.
 However, given the right course of events and given that enough people in our country choose self-preservation and patriotism over petty ideological arguments -- we are truly closer than ever in being united at the most critical time in history.
 The right set of actions must come to pass, serving as a keystone to unite the American people, so that we can focus our energy outwards, instead of succumbing to domestic tensions.
 We must do this or we fail.
 Another lesson we must learn: never give up.

 There are rumors of false flag attacks or economic collapse triggering martial law.
 Neither of those are likely to occur at the moment.
 The